 Offices throughout campus may use mass email messaging to reach the entire campus community or identified subsets, when granted access by Information Technology Services (ITS) and using ITS-maintained mass email lists.

-All mass email messages must be submitted to the assistant vice president for communications and media relations in UCM for scheduling and review/approval before being deployed.
+All mass email messages must be submitted to the assistant vice president for communications and media relations for scheduling and review/approval before being deployed and must be approved by UCM leadership before distribution.

 Mass email messages must meet established mass mail criteria in accordance with ITS policy, and the sender must comply with all ITS policies regarding use of electronic mail and information technology resources.
 Inappropriate mass electronic messaging may be considered an abuse of university information technology resources.